Kudl1k/cpp-vsb/budget-tracker/readme.md

 - [ ] Main dashboard.
 Create UI.
 (In Progrees)
 - [ ] Expense and Income tabs, issue with deleting rows.
 Sort by date and filtering.
 (In Progrees)
 - [ ] Goals tab.
 Implement functions in UI.
-- [ ] Investment Calculator.
-Create its functionality and connect it with incomes. <br>

 Link to [github repo](https://github.com/Kudl1k/cpp-vsb/tree/main/budget-tracker)